-•The provider had a complaints procedure which was displayed in the home.
+- •The provider had a complaints procedure which was displayed in the service.
 Meetings were held with people who used the service.
 The purpose of these meetings was to discuss any aspect of the service but also gave people an opportunity to discuss any concerns they might have.
-The complaints procedure was available in an easy to read format.

-•We saw a system was in place to deal with complaints appropriately if needed.
+The complaints procedure was available in an easy to read format. - •We saw a system was in place to deal with complaints appropriately if needed. - •People and relatives told us they felt at ease informing the registered manager if there were any issues.